dxpr/DXB-Slider/README.md

 *   Minimal JavaScript footprint
 *   Support for both LTR (Left-to-Right) and RTL (Right-to-Left) layouts
 *   Language-specific numeral display (pending broader browser adoption)

+## Installation

+To use DXB Slider, include the CSS and JavaScript files in your project, and follow the usage instructions below.

 ## Usage